How dissolving a high performance mobile team would help boosting mobile development

 Stretched mobile team

-The mobile team which didn't even reach their critical mass had to "stretch" themselves to other feature teams to discuss the porting of existing features to mobile.
-Also when they tried to accomplish certain functionalities, the other teams perceived that as something pushy, aka extra unplanned workload for other teams.
-It's worth noting that customers are happy with the works of mobile team, we reached averaged 4.4 star rating on AppStore, increasing retention by 75% within a quarter 📈 🚀.
-Still the more we did, the more we realized that model wouldn't scale but creating more unnecessary frictions in development process as a whole.
-Especially the effort to synchronize cross-team and develop separated user interfaces for both mobile and web is considerably high.
-Our VP of engineering and team leads sat down, finding a way to improve the efficiency.
+The mobile team, which had not yet reached critical mass, had to stretch itself across feature teams to discuss porting existing features to mobile.
+When they tried to accomplish certain functionalities, other teams perceived the requests as pushy — extra, unplanned workload.
+It is worth noting that customers were genuinely happy with the mobile team's work; we maintained an average 4.4-star rating on the App Store, increasing retention by 75% within a quarter 📈 🚀.
+Still, the more we built, the more we realized this model would not scale — it was generating unnecessary friction throughout the development process.
+Synchronizing cross-team efforts and building separate user interfaces for both mobile and web carried considerable overhead.
+Our VP of Engineering and team leads convened to find a way to improve overall efficiency.

 How we made the bold move

-Disolving mobile team
+Dissolving mobile team

 Was it worth it?